Charles VII of France: King of Bourges

-In his adolescent years, Charles was noted for his bravery and flamboyant style of leadership.
-At one point after becoming Dauphin, he led an army against the English dressed in the red, white, and blue that represented his family; his heraldic device was a mailed fist clutching a naked sword.
 On 25 June 1421, he took Gallardon and executed the garrison as traitors.
 By the end of June, he had invested Chartres.
 He then went south of the Loire River under the protection of Yolande of Aragon, known as "Queen of the Four Kingdoms" and, on 18 December 1422, married her daughter, Marie of Anjou, to whom he had been engaged since December 1413 in a ceremony at the Louvre Palace.

 Charles claimed the title King of France for himself, but failed to make any attempts to expel the English from northern France out of indecision and a sense of hopelessness.
 Instead, he remained south of the Loire River, where he was still able to exert power, and maintained an itinerant court in the Loire Valley at castles such as Chinon.
 He was still customarily known as the "Dauphin", or derisively as the "King of Bourges", after the town where he generally lived.
 Periodically, he considered flight to the Iberian Peninsula, which would have allowed the English to capture even more territory in France.